 It is notable that the D500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3300 does not offer wifi capability.
+In contrast, the D3300 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D500 (unlike the D3300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D3300 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Nikon D500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3300 and the Nikon D500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.